queuebs/queuebs/README.md

 its like words-with-friends
-except no, it does not
+;except no, it does not

 submit a clip (or 3 pic slideshow) of her having fun with ice cubes.
 ![image](https://github.com/queuebs/queuebs/assets/149130028/91987227-380c-49a8-a6d2-4c48265f0f27)